agnat/ncd/README.md

 ````

 Unlike more traditional C++ callback APIs, ncd callbacks don't necessarily have a fixed signature.
 Some of them are very flexible and the user can choose from a number of options.
 This is documented in the reference.

+Since ncd is intentionally unspecific about the callback types virtually all C++ callables will work as long as they have a matching signature.
+This includes callables returned by C++ standard utilities like `std::bind(...)`.
+In the [appetizer](#appetizer) above an event name is tied to the asynchronous event emitter.
+The result is directly used as a done handler.

 #### Lambda Expressions

 What about lambda expressions?
 Isn't that a third kind of callback?
 Well, yes.
 You can use lambda expressions as callbacks as shown in the first example.
-And no, they are not a new kind of callback.
+And no, they are not a new kind of callable.
 What happens is this: The compiler analyzes the lambda and checks if it captures any variables.
 If it does not capture anything the compiler creates a hidden function.
 Else it creates a hidden class for a callable object.
 The object has the necessary members to hold the captured values.

 The [basic work example](https://github.com/agnat/ncd/tree/master/examples/01.basic_work) covers all three callback flavours.